Houston, Polk, Rusk, Wood, San Jacinto County assistance programs.

 The leading non-profit agency in the region is GETCAP, or Greater East Texas Community Action Program.
-It focuses on solving poverty in the area, including the counties of San Jacinto, Rusk, and nearby towns and counties.
+It focuses on solving poverty in the area, including the counties of San Jacinto, Rusk, and nearby towns and regions too.
 Some of the main programs are noted below, however others may be administered as well.

 Emergency financial assistance and basic needs can be met by this agency.
 However, it is very limited and there are many limitations in place.
 Low income families can receive free medications, food, rental help, one time cash grants, and maybe even minor home repairs.
 In some cases, a loan may be issued to pay for these expenses.
+But GETCAP does this as a last resort.
+Find a variety of interest free loans for paying bills.

 Child development includes Early Head Start (for infants) and another option is Head Start, for slightly older kids.
 The federal program, which is administered locally by GETCAP, provides meals, educational support, medical check ups and more.